DavidYeLuo/ViralSurvivor/README.md

 ## Post-Jam Thoughts (Optional)
 [Reflect on your experience, what you learned, or what you might do differently in the future.]
-* More detailed planning (mainly specs-setting such as MP/SP)
+* More detailed planning (mainly specs-setting such as MP/SP) while still being able to adapt to changes
 * [Insight 2]